charlesperin/charlesperin.github.io/README.md

 - create page in "pages"

 ## to deploy
-- push _site content to github repo
+- push _site/ content to github repo

 ## Credits